 Rai is now one of the main broadcasting companies in Italy and the fifth television broadcasting group in Europe.
-RAI broadcasts many radio and television channels: 15 television channels and seven radio channels nationwide.
-The broadcasts are not only received in Italy, but also in neighboring countries (Albania, Bosnia and Herzegovina, Croatia, Malta, Monaco, Montenegro, San Marino, Slovenia, Vatican City, Switzerland and Tunisia).
+Rai broadcasts many radio and television channels: 15 television channels (13 nationwide and 2 regional) and 12 radio channels nationwide.
+The broadcasts are not only received in Italy, but also in neighboring countries: Albania, Bosnia and Herzegovina, Croatia, Malta, Monaco, Montenegro, San Marino, Slovenia, Vatican City, Switzerland and Tunisia.

 The regular television service began in 1954, 30 years after the radio services.
-As of June 2016, RAI is the television broadcasting company with the highest day time audience share, at about 37.4 percent of the total audience.
-At the same time the day time audience share of the company, as well as the prime time audience share, decreased consistently between 2011 and 2016.
+As of June 2019, RAI is the television broadcasting company with the highest daytime audience share, at about 36.4 percent of the total audience.
+All the same, both the daytime and the prime time audience share, decreased significantly between 2011 and 2019.
 Rai is highly appreciated by audiences for its news broadcasting programs, particularly Uno Mattina and Uno Mattina in Famiglia.

-Rai broadcasts 12 radio channels, including one in German for the Trentino-South Tyrol region and one in Slovene for the Friuli-Venezia-Giulia region.
-The channels cover many different styles, ranging from news and information to opera music, including proceedings in the Italian Parliament and information for motorway users.
-In 2015 Rai Radio 1 was mostly listened to in the region of Lombardy, while Rai Radio 2 registered the greatest audience in Lazio.
+Apart from its 12 radio channels, Rai has a local radio channel in German and Ladin for the Trentino-South Tyrol region, as well as two channels for the Friuli-Venezia-Giulia region.
+Rai's radio channels cover many different genres, ranging from news and information to opera music, including proceedings in the Italian Parliament and information for motorway users.
+In 2019, Rai Radio 1 was mostly listened to in the region of Lombardy, while Rai Radio 2 had the largest audience in Lazio.